A guide to social work and mental health degrees and careers

 - Public policy social worker

-These resources can be found in our aptly-named resource section.
+These resources can be found in our aptly named resource section.
 A few guides to get you started include:

 - How to become a social worker